coleygroup/desp/README.md

 ```Python
 desp.visualize_route(route, 'route')
 ```
-This will save a DOT file `desp/route` and image file `desp/route.png` to your current directory which visualizes the solved route.
+This will save a DOT file `desp/route` and image file `desp/route.png` to the directory which visualizes the solved route.
 To view the image directly in a IPython notebook, you can run, for example:
 ```Python
 from IPython.display import Image

 Image("route.png", width=300)
 ```

+## Processing and Training from Scratch

+See the guide at `/processing/PROCESSNG.md`.